Ambrosia Literary Review Submission Guidelines

 This Issue’s Theme/Prompt:

-Submissions deadline for the Spring/Summer issue is September 30th, 2022.
+Submissions deadline for the Winter/Spring issue is February 4th, 2023.

 This is a literary magazine published by English Literature majors.
 The editors are interested in seeing finely crafted, artful submissions rather than those which are didactic.